kar-ashishman/embedded_linux/Notes.md

 Open .bashrc file add the following at the end export PATH=$PATH/:<location of the Linarofoler/bin>
 Save and exit.
-Verify by opening cmd and type gcc and press tab. should see linaro gcc distributions.
+Verify by opening cmd and type arm and press tab. should see linaro gcc distributions - arm-linux-gnueabi.